SOUP, RIBOLLITA, black cabbage, bean & bread soup

 - 3/4 cup Parmesan cheese

-Drain the beans and put them into a pot of fresh water and bring to boil.
-Simmer for about 45 minutes or until beans are tender.
+Place the drained beans into a pot of fresh water and bring to boil.
+Simmer for about 30-40 minutes or until beans are tender.
 Set aside and cool in the liquid.

 Heat oil in deep pot and add pancetta, onions and cook until onions begin to turn translucent.
 Add carrots, celery, and garlic.
 Season with salt and pepper and red pepper flakes.
 Add tomatoes, cabbage, kale and cook over medium heat for about 10 minutes.